BSN Personal Loan 2026: MyRinggit-i 4.60% Civil-Servant Rate, RM 400K

-BSN personal loan (MyRinggit-i) is Malaysia's most accessible traditional bank loan — the only major bank accepting RM 1,000 minimum income, and the best option for civil servants with automatic salary deduction rates from 5.88% effective p.a.
+BSN MyRinggit-i is Malaysia's cheapest civil-servant loan and most accessible traditional bank loan — the only major bank accepting RM 1,500 minimum income, with automatic salary deduction rates from 4.60% effective p.a.
+(Public Sector floor).
 As a Finance Ministry-owned bank, BSN offers implicit government backing and the widest geographic reach (200+ branches) outside Klang Valley.
-The catch: private sector employees at RM 1,000–2,000 income face rates of 12%–17.88%, which is expensive.
+The catch: private sector employees at RM 1,500–2,500 income face rates of 10%–17.88%, which is expensive.
 If you earn RM 2,000+ and are a private sector employee, check CIMB's promotional rate first — it's almost always cheaper.
-If you earn RM 1,000–1,999, BSN is likely your best available bank option.
+If you earn RM 1,500–1,999, BSN is likely your best available bank option.

 BSN Personal Loan Rates & Fees 2026